simon-void/pikaday_datepicker_angular/README.md

 - one-way attributes
   - `cssClasses` setting css classes on input (<input class="{{cssClasses}}>)
   - `placeholder` sets the placeholder of the pikaday-inputfield
-- attributes directly used to initialize PikadayParams
+- date attributes directly used to initialize PikadayParams
   - `bound` automatically show/hide the datepicker on input field focus (default `true` if `field` is set)
   - `position` preferred position of the datepicker relative to the form field, e.g.: `top right`, `bottom right` **Note:** automatic adjustment may occur to avoid datepicker from being displayed outside the viewport, see (default to 'bottom left')
   - `reposition` can be set to false to not reposition datepicker within the viewport, forcing it to take the configured `position` (default: true)